seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_graphql_mappers.md

     }
     ```
     - The purpose of this function is to send a GraphQL request and then return response data to fill our `Model` later.
 However there is a problem - we can't just move the response data directly to our `Model` because they have different types.
 So we have to transform response data to `Model` data by `*_mapper` closures.
+      - If you have tendency to delete mappers and use response data directly to remove some boilerplate, please fight the urge.
+It would mix two different application parts - business core and IO - and it usually doesn't end well.
+I recommend to read about [hexagonal architecture](https://madewithlove.com/hexagonal-architecture-demystified/).

     - `query_mod::Query::fragment(())` creates a [SelectionSet](https://docs.rs/cynic/0.8.0/cynic/selection_set/struct.SelectionSet.html) with no [Arguments](https://docs.rs/cynic/0.8.0/cynic/struct.Argument.html) (represented by [unit](https://doc.rust-lang.org/std/primitive.unit.html) `()`).